-In a customized learning model, students can achieve mastery, demonstrate rigor, and gain credit by taking courses, completing projects, participating in unique experiences, working on teams, and taking college courses.
+In a customized learning model, students can achieve mastery, demonstrate rigor, and gain credit by taking courses, completing projects, participating in unique experiences, and taking college courses.

 Any of those experiences can be in-person, online, or a hybrid of the two models.